 1971 (11 Issued and 13 Unissued)

-Two covers returned due to the war for independence.
-The top cover was sent from Switzerland to Rajshahi and the next cover was from Karachi, Pakistan to Dacca (East Pakistan) on December 16, 1971.
+Two covers were returned due to the Bangladesh War of Independence.
+The top cover was sent from Switzerland to Rajshahi, and the second cover was sent from Karachi, Pakistan to Dacca (East Pakistan) on 16 December 1971.

-The cover at the bellow has a postmark of Kasipur and the cover below it, a postmark of Mujibnagar.
-The Mujibnagar cover is known with both black and purple ink used for the cancellation.
+The cover below has a Kasipur postmark, and the cover beneath it bears a Mujibnagar postmark.
+The Mujibnagar cover is known with cancellation strikes in both black and purple ink

 71-1 10p Map